 The obvious conclusion of this study indicated that aged garlic prevented plaque buildup in the arteries.
 When compared to the increase in plaque volume in the untreated group, the intervention has life-saving significance in that it reversed the progression of atherosclerosis.

-Garlic is an impressive, time-tested, affordable and easily accessible natural healing food with many documented benefits.
+Garlic is an impressive, time-tested, affordable and easily accessible natural healing food and the many health benefits of garlic are documented.
 However, those who are taking medications, such blood thinners, should consult with a medical professional who knows their health history before using garlic.

 Roasted Garlic Recipe